Overseas home buyers won't be giving up on Europe so easily.

 Then along came Brexit.

-We barely had a chance to take a breath before, along with threats of a recession, the pound crashed to its lowest for 30 years.
+We barely had a chance to take a breath before the pound crashed to its lowest for 30 years.

 Despite expectations that Brits would be less likely to buy abroad amidst all the uncertainty, the opposite turned out to be true.
 Let’s Live Abroad was not alone in experiencing a rise in clients buying properties abroad after the Brexit vote with Spain topping the list.
 This could simply be because it will take more than Brexit to overturn what was already a growing trend to own a second home in a sunny place, or perhaps a rush to beat any extra taxes that buyers feared might be imposed by a cash-strapped British government on those seeking to buy a second home in the European Union.

-But realistically, what changes could be expected now that Britain has fired that Article 50 gun, (something that incidentally can still be rescinded), sparking two years of frantic re-negotiations with our European partners?
+But realistically, what changes could be expected now that the Article 50 gun has been fired and the Get Brexit Done bus has long since trundled through our towns, sparking years of frantic re-negotiations with our European partners?

 In 2017, Prime Minister Theresa May’s ‘hard Brexit’ was compromised in a coalition with Northern Ireland’s DUP (remember, Northern Ireland voted to remain part of the EU).
-In this melee, there has been speculation that Britain could become part of a Common Travel Area which currently exists with Ireland.
-But even in the worst-case scenario we could benefit from a visa waiver like the USA’s Electronic System for Travel Authorization (ESTA) programme.
+In this melee, there was speculation that Britain could become part of a Common Travel Area which currently exists with Ireland.
+In the end we have a border down the North Sea separating us from Northern Ireland and Ireland which appears to be on a trajectory to be united.
+There have been discussions that the UK could benefit from a visa waiver like the USA’s Electronic System for Travel Authorization (ESTA) programme.
 The EU countries are Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.
-One of the options discussed was Britain remaining part of the European Economic Area (EEA) along with Iceland, Liechtenstein and Norway.
+One of the options that have been discussed was Britain remaining part of the European Economic Area (EEA) along with Iceland, Liechtenstein and Norway.
 It allows them to be part of the EU's single market.
 Switzerland is neither an EU or EEA member but is part of the single market which means Swiss nationals have the same rights to live and work in the UK as other EEA nationals.
+Now Brexit is in the hands of Prime Minister Boris Johnson, a possible no-deal Brexit must be added to the equation.

 Rights to owning a property are not likely to change, or purchase taxes, or the council tax, or stamp duty, or VAT because of Brexit...
 Sunny European countries like Spain, Italy, Portugal, France, Greece and Bulgaria are all very desirable places for citizens outside the EU, like Norway or Switzerland, to buy, and are likely to remain so.